Home >> Agile HR >> The HR Manager as a PeopleOps Scrum Master

 The HR team (HR Executive and Recruiter) joined the project after 10 days.
 Both didn’t have any prior experience in employees file management.
 As a mentor, the PeopleOps Scrum Master explicated the importance of file documentation and management to the team.
 She provided the necessary guidance on how the process should be followed, including soft copies preparation and saving them in employees’ database.
 As a facilitator, the PeopleOps Scrum Master promoted collaboration and enabled the team to achieve their project objectives.

-The entire document documentation of the employees was completed as per the scheduled time (20 days).
-An internal audit was performed by both the finance and quality teams, followed by an external audit.
-There were zero errors in the entire process.
+The entire documentation of the employees was completed within the stipulated time (20 days).
+An internal audit was conducted by both the financial and quality teams, followed by an external audit.
+There were zero errors in the whole process.

 The PeopleOps Scrum Master, aka HR Manager applied multiple stances based on the context and situation, and helped the project to be successful.
 The team learnt that where there is a will to accomplish objectives and tasks, there is a way to fulfill them without hampering the daily activities.